darkforest-archon/df-snarker/README.md

 ## Adding to your Plugin

+Copy the code from `plugin/plugin.js` and add plugin in the [game](https://game.dfdao.xyz/play)

-The url are added by default, just run it!
+Click `run` and the url are added by default, just enjoy it!